 I do not believe there is an earlier example of such a long process of R&D with so many different prototypes and pre-productions on a Fender guitar.
 But looking at the era the Musicmaster family, mandolin, and redesign of the P-bass as well as amplifier modifications had Leo very busy from 1956-1957.
 The Strat really hit the world in 1955 (not in production that long in 1954), so Leo likely was not in a hurry to get the design wrapped up allowing some time to let the world get used to the Stratocaster before unleashing the Jazzmaster.

-Sales received its first order for Jazzmaster's August 1, 1958
+Sales received its first order for Jazzmaster's August 1, 1958 but production

 off set contour alder body finished in 3 tone sunburst.